Fernie area declared community COVID-19 cluster by Interior Health - BC Local News

 IH said that no single location or event is tied to the majority of cases, as they primarily appear to be associated with local social gatherings.

-IH reminded locals in the area to follow precautions, “and not stigmatize or judge others who seek testing or test positive for COVID-19.”
+The Fernie local health area is defined as the region served by the Elk Valley Hospital (in Fernie), including all the Elk Valley and South Country, but cases are concentrated in Fernie itself.

+Neighbouring communities within the area, including Sparwood, have minimal cases, but travel should be restricted between the areas.

-Speaking with The Free Press, Fernie Mayor Ange Qualizza said the COVID-19 cases currently in Fernie and surrounding communities are the result of community transmission and not out-of-province travel.
+Fernie Mayor Ange Qualizza said the cases currently in Fernie and surrounding communities are the result of community transmission and not out-of-province travel.

-“Interior Health has informed me that currently the data suggests our numbers are actually based on community transmission, and not inter provincial travel.
-I know this is not what people want to hear, but community transmission right now is our largest threat,” said Qualizza.

-She said that while B.C.
-Premier John Horgan has ruled out restrictions on inter-provincial travel, “we need to start talking non-essential travel.

 “Cases locally are linked to a variety of social events and household transmission; we need everyone to reduce their potential of exposure by staying home and avoiding any unnecessary activities in the community.”